Bursaries & Finance

 Eligibility criteria for the Learner Support Funds are:

-- You must have registered on a full-time Study Programme on 31st August 2020
+- You must have registered on a full-time Study Programme for September before 31st August

 - You have been resident in the UK for 3 years or more at the start of your studies